Support and Resources for Single Service Members

 • A stronger sense of belonging, by spending time with people who value and care about you

-• Greater peace of mind, by knowing that you have people in your life that you can depend on
+• Greater peace of mind, by knowing that you have people in your life on whom you can depend

 • More self-confidence, by being a part of someone else's support network to help them cope with similar challenges that you experienced

-A strong personal support network can help you become more resilient as you go through each phase of the deployment cycle.
-Building resilience will make you a stronger, more reliable and more effective warrior.
+A strong personal support network can help you build resilience as you progress throughout your military service.
+Building resilience will make you a stronger, more effective warrior.

 Get Involved: Single Service Member Programs

 Single service member programs are a great way to develop new friendships and reinforce existing ones.
-These programs support the overall quality of single service members' lives by identifying common challenges, recommending ways to address these concerns through the chain of command, encouraging and assisting single service members in identifying and planning for recreation and leisure activities and providing single service members with the opportunity to participate in and contribute to their respective communities.
+These programs support the overall quality of single service members' lives by identifying common challenges, recommending ways to address these concerns through the chain of command, encouraging and assisting single service members in identifying and planning for recreation and leisure activities, and providing single service members with opportunities to participate in and contribute to their respective communities.

-• Navy Liberty Program provides recreational opportunities for single service members in the Navy, ranging from day trips in your local area to group outings to sporting events.
-Additionally, your local Liberty Center offers movies, video games and recreational usage of computers and Wi-Fi so sailors can stay connected with their friends around the world.
-For more information, visit Military OneSource's Installation Directory of MWR programs.
+• The Navy Liberty Program provides recreational opportunities for single sailors, ranging from day trips in your local area to group outings to sporting events.
+Additionally, your local Liberty Center offers movies, video games, and recreational usage of computers and Wi-Fi so sailors can stay connected with their friends around the world.
+For more information, visit Military OneSource's Installation Directory and search for MWR programs.

 • Airman and Family Readiness Centers provide single members of the Air Force with resources that foster a strong culture, mission and sense of community.
-For more information, visit Military Installations to search for your installation's Morale Welfare and Recreation Center or Family Center.
+For more information, your installation's Morale Welfare and Recreation Center or Family Center in the Military OneSource directory.

 • Strong Bonds is a unit-based, chaplain-led program which assists commanders in building individual resiliency by strengthening the Army Family.
-To find an event near you, visit the Strong Bonds website and search by component.
+Click here to find an event near you and search by component.

 Tips to Strengthen Your Personal Network

-Whether you're deployed, preparing for deployment or reintegrating, there's no time like the present to strengthen your personal network.
+Whether you're PCSing to a new duty station, deployed, or preparing for another life transition , now is the best time to strengthen your personal network.
 Try incorporating the following tips into your relationships with family and friends:

 • Remember special days.
-Call or send a card on birthdays, anniversaries, holidays and other days that are important to the people in your network.
+Call, text, or send a card on birthdays, anniversaries, holidays and other days that are important to the people in your network.
 To help you remember these days, fill in a calendar or date book with the important dates.
+You can also set reminders on your cell phone.

-• Turn to your friends and family in good times too.
-Your friends and family not only want to support you during challenging times, but they also want you to share your good news too.
+• Turn to your friends and family in good times, too.
+Your friends and family are there for you when times are tough; invite them also to share in your good news!

-• Show family and friends that they are important to you.
-Return their calls and messages and respond to invitations promptly when you are home.
+• Show family and friends they are important to you.
+Return their calls and messages.
+Respond to invitations promptly when you are home.
 Tell them frequently that you appreciate them.

 • Don't wait for people to tell you that they need support.
 People may be reluctant to ask for help, especially if they know you have a busy life.
 If you think a person in your network may need someone to talk to, offer to share your experiences overcoming challenges because you are your friend's biggest support.
-If you feel a person is in danger of hurting themselves or others, seek help immediately by calling 911 or 800-273-8255 to speak with a trained professional.
+If you feel a person is in danger of hurting themselves or others, seek help immediately by calling or texting 988 (press 1 for the Military/Veterans Crisis Line) to speak with a trained professional.

 Additional Resources: